Asymptotics of ODE's flow on the torus through a singleton condition and a perturbation result. Applications: Abstract

 \section{Abstract}

-This paper deals with the long time asymptotics $X(t,x)/t$ of the flow $X$ solution to the autonomous vector-valued ODE: $X'(t,x)=b(X(t,x))$ for $t\in\R$, with $X(0,x)=x$ a point of the torus $Y_d:=\R^d/\Z^d$.
-We assume that the vector field $b$ reads as the product $\rho\,\Phi$, where $\rho:Y_d\to[0,\infty)$ is a non negative regular function and $\Phi:Y_d\to\R^d$ is a non vanishing regular vector field.
-In this work, the singleton condition means that the rotation set $\sfC_b$ composed of the average values of $b$ with respect to the invariant probability measures for the flow~$X$ is a singleton $\{\zeta\}$, or equivalently, that $\lim_{t\to\infty}X(t,x)/t=\zeta$ for any $x\in Y_d$.
-This combined with Liouville's theorem regarded as a divergence-curl lemma, first allows us to obtain the asymptotics of the flow $X$ when $b$ is a current field.
+This paper deals with the long time asymptotics of the flow $X$ solution to the autonomous vector-valued ODE: $X'(t,x)=b(X(t,x))$ for $t\in\R$, with $X(0,x)=x$ a point of the torus $Y_d$.
+We assume that the vector field $b$ reads as the product $\rho\,\Phi$, where $\rho$ is a non negative regular function and $\Phi$ is a non vanishing regular vector field in $Y_d$.
+In this work, the singleton condition means that the rotation set $\sfC_b$ composed of the average values of $b$ with respect to the invariant probability measures for the flow~$X$ is a singleton $\{\zeta\}$.
+This combined with Liouville's theorem regarded as a divergence-curl lemma, first allows us to obtain the asymptotics of the flow $X$, when $b$ is a nonlinear current field.
 Then, we prove a general perturbation result assuming that $\rho$ is the uniform limit in $Y_d$ of a positive sequence $(\rho_n)_{n\in\N}$ satisfying for any $n\in\N$, $\rho\leq\rho_n$ and $\sfC_{\rho_n\Phi}$ is a singleton $\{\zeta_n\}$.
-It turns out that the limit set $\sfC_b$ either remains a singleton, or enlarges to the closed line set $[0,\lim_n\zeta_n]$ of~$\R^d$.
+It turns out that the limit set $\sfC_b$ either remains a singleton, or enlarges to the closed line segment $[0_{\R^d},\lim_n\zeta_n]$ of~$\R^d$.
 We provide various corollaries of this perturbation result involving or not the classical ergodic condition, according to the positivity or not of some harmonic means of~$\rho$.
-These results are illustrated by different examples which show that the perturbation result is limited to the scalar perturbation of $\rho$, and which highlight the alternative satisfied by the rotation set~$\sfC_b$.
+These results are illustrated by different examples which highlight the alternative satisfied by the rotation set~$\sfC_b$.
 Finally, we prove that the singleton condition allows us to homogenize in any dimension the linear transport equation induced by the oscillating velocity $b(x/\ep)$ beyond any ergodic condition satisfied by the flow $X$.

 .5cm {\bf Keywords:} ODE's flow, asymptotics, perturbation, homogenization, conductivity equation, transport equation, invariant measure, rotation set, ergodic \bs {\bf Mathematics Subject Classification:} 34E10, 35B27, 37C10 10.cm